asumagic/asllvm/README.md

-# angelscript-llvm
+# asllvm

 A platform-independent JIT compiler for AngelScript.

 ## Current status

-angelscript-llvm is currently highly experimental and will *not* work with your current application, as feature support is currently very limited.
+asllvm is currently highly experimental and will *not* work with your current application, as feature support is currently very limited.

 Right now, only x86-64 on Linux is tested and supported, but when complete, pretty much every LLVM-supported platform